 Receiving

-Upon receiving inventory, it’s the duty of the receiving clerks to inspect all deliveries to ensure the incoming products match what’s on the order form and that nothing was damaged along the way.
+Upon receiving inventory, it’s the duty of the receiving staff to inspect all deliveries to ensure the incoming goods match what’s on the order form and that there are no damaged products.

 This also typically includes scanning the incoming shipments for inventory tracking.